TorchCraft/TorchCraft/docs/contributor/code_structure.md

   - `baseline_heuristic.lua` contains a few simple heuristics for micro battles (and works similarly to `simple_dll` unless stated otherwise in the script).

+### C++ library

+* `client/` contains code for client-server communication, client-side game state management and some useful constants from BWAPI.
+* `replayer/` contains the code that serialises and deserialises the game data both within the client and the server, both for communicating between StarCraft and Torch and for the experience replay (gamestore).
+Note that some of this functionality is currently implemented in `lua/`.
+* `include/` contains headers that make the above functionality available to other C++ clients.
+* Lua wrappers used in the Lua library for both `client/` and `replayer/` code are available in `lua/`.

 ## Non-code